The Future of Food

 For our 2020 Summer Series “Future Perfect” conversations, we’ve brought together founding leaders who have shaped and are shaping current and future generations of great businesses.
 Together, we seek to further understand how today’s health and economic crises resulting are accelerating behaviors and white spaces for new necessities, innovations, and investments.

-Is there a ceiling to plant-based or organic?
-What is next?
+Is there a ceiling to plant-based or organic food?
+What's next?

-Given the macro environment ahead, how should we think about access?
+Given the environment ahead, how should we think about access to food?

 How will the world of tech interface with food?